An introduction to one of the world’s biggest mutual fund companies

 By: Robert F. Abbott, freelance writer and author

 Fidelity mutual funds come from a company called Fidelity Investments, more formally known as FMR LLC.
 Founded in 1946 by Edward C. (Ned) Johnson, the company is now one of the U.S.A.’s biggest.
 According to its website it has “. . . assets under administration of $5.2 trillion, including managed assets of $2.1 trillion as of April 30, 2015”.

-It also says it has a diverse set of customers; in its words, helping:
+It also says it has a diverse set of customers; in its words, it is helping:

 - “more than 24 million people invest their own life savings,